John Morton (actor)

 John Fass Morton (born March 26, 1947) is an American actor, stuntman and writer.
-He is known for playing Boba Fett in The Empire Strikes Back, acting as a double to Jeremy Bulloch.
+He is known for playing Dak Ralter, Luke Skywalker's tailgunner in The Empire Strikes Back, and appearing as an astronaut in Superman II.

 Career

 Morton appeared in A Bridge Too Far (1977), in the 1980 hit sequel film Superman II as an astronaut named Nate, and also that year he appeared in Flash Gordon.
 He was featured in the BBC television series Oppenheimer (1980).
 He portrayed Dak Ralter, Luke Skywalker's gunner during the Battle of Hoth in The Empire Strikes Back.
 When Jeremy Bulloch played an Imperial Officer, he needed someone to cover for him as Boba Fett.
 Being similar in height, Morton was a body double for two days in costume.
 He filmed with another unit, the sequence when Fett confronts Darth Vader in the Bespin hallway during Han Solo's torture, while Bulloch filmed his scenes as the Imperial Officer.
 Afterwards, he left Hollywood and eventually settled in public relations work back in Annapolis.
 He is also an accomplished musician (guitar player) and a writer (Backstory in Blue, 2008).